Libberator/Libberator.github.io/_posts/2023-07-04-quaternions.md

 ### Axis and Angles

 Look around yourself at all the things that do any kind of rotating.
 And I want you to think in terms of **Axis** and **Angles**.
-That's a singular axis: a vector in any direction of your choice.
+That's a singular axis: a vector in \*any\* direction of your choice.
 This axis will be what gets rotated *around* by a certain amount of angular units.
-I'll use degrees, but radians are valid too.
+I'll be using degrees, but radians are valid too.

 Leaning back in your chair?
 Nah.
 You're rotating the chair negative degrees about its `right` axis (or positive degrees about the `left` axis).